What is a cold room? All You need to know

 What is a cold room?

 A cold room is a specially constructed insulated room or enclosed space that has been designed to maintain a consistently low temperature.
 They’re designed to preserve perishable items, preventing the deterioration of food, pharmaceuticals, and other temperature-sensitive items.
 They’re fitted with cooling systems, insulation, and temperature control systems to ensure optimal storage conditions.
+Find out everything you need to know about a cold room installation.

 What is a cold storage room?